sherxon/microservice-architecture/README.md

 ### Config Server Overview:

-Once we run our config server at 8888 port, we can get see all configs using following rules in json format.
+Once we run our config server at default 8888 port, we can get all configs using following rules in json format.

 **application** is the name of service defined by `spring.application.name` (also equal to `spring.cloud.config.name`) in config file.
 **profile** is the name of profiles set by `spring.profiles.active` on the client side , separated by comma